nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 If you want to reset the network core while debugging, make sure to first reset the application core and execute the code.

-You can also use the following tools for debugging:
+You can also use the GDB command line tool for debugging.

-* SEGGER Ozone
-* GDB command line tool

 .. note::
   Debugging firmware on the application core in the non-secure domain (when using the ``nrf5340dk_nrf5340_cpuapp_ns`` build target), is currently not supported.